dmbarbour/wikilon/docs/AwelonLang.md

 ## Bots and Effects

-An Awelon bot process is modeled as a deterministic transaction, repeated indefinitely, but implicitly waiting when repetition is obviously unproductive.
-The implicit wait supports process coordination, replacing locks, signals, polling.
+An Awelon bot process is modeled as a deterministic transaction, repeated indefinitely.
+Repetition will implicitly wait when repetition would obviously be unproductive.
+This implicit wait supports process coordination, replacing locks, signals, polling.
 For example, a stream processing bot can abort when the input channel is empty or the output channel is full.
 An aborted transaction is obviously unproductive, so the bot would implicitly wait for the observed condition to change.

-A preliminary API:
+Preliminary API:

         type TX v e a -- opaque, monadic type Env v = ... -- model of host system